moincreemers/swt/features.md

 - breadcrumb Widget
 - limit htmlTable loading to a number of records and then show a "load more records" htmlButton or something.
 This is needed to protect against huge responses.
-- TextArea widget.
-It is undefined what this will be used for exactly.
-If we need a way to enter large amounts of text then text area is perhaps too basic.
 - htmlTable header/footer for Grid
 - tree widget?
 And in combination with htmlTable?
 - htmlTable header with hierarchy.
 Data view structure support this.